lasyapan/next_tech_task/README.md

 # Next Tech Task: Arduino Robot
-This is my submission for the Next Tech Lab recruitment task.
+This is my submission for Next Tech's Tesla Lab recruitment task.
 This project is a simple robot that uses IR sensors to follow a line or take in user input using an IR remote to move around.
 The circuit was put together on TinkerCAD and can be viewed here: https://www.tinkercad.com/things/3Zjc1u93jdv

 ![Circuit](https://i.imgur.com/jOhvTxB.png)